-Last reviewed & updated by Netlify Support in Sep 2021
+Last reviewed & updated by Netlify Support on May 25, 2022

 So, you are trying to use the Netlify Large Media feature and it isn’t working as expected.
 Where do you begin troubleshooting?

 Well, we’re happy to help.
-Our Large Media plugin has several requirements to work correctly and those are listed here.
+Here are the requirements for our Large Media plugin to work correctly.

 The first two requirements are: